Josierubyq/Josierubyq/README.md

 ## 🎨 Beyond Research

 Outside machine learning, I write quiet pieces of music, take still photographs, and travel to places that change how I see light and shape.
-I keep a small archive of these creative experiments on Bilibili—simple, personal, and always unfinished.
+I keep a small archive of these creative experiments on Bilibili.

 ---